debops/debops/docs/ansible/roles/debops.authorized_keys/getting-started.rst

 .. note::

-   The debops.sshd_ role enables use of the SSH public keys managed by the ``debops.authorized_keys`` automatically.
+   The :ref:`debops.sshd` role enables use of the SSH public keys managed by the ``debops.authorized_keys`` automatically.

 To enable the ``sshd`` service to use the configured public keys, you should